Lifesaver1414/Past-Residences/README.md

 <img src="http://4.bp.blogspot.com/-m46PrDD2aBQ/VBXYLtbaYrI/AAAAAAAAIgM/9FRCZBEyCD0/s1600/promo_thelordoftherings.png" alt="text">

 # Crib One
   <body> I have many cribs.
 One is in Revendell!
 The place of the Elves.
 Only problem is the increase in orcs, place is going down.
-Revenue went downn after Sauron came.
-Ignore the guy on the belcony.
-He's annoying. </body>
+Revenue went downn after Sauron came. </body>

 ### Markdown